guiuiy/cse15l-lab-reports/lab1.md

 ---

 ## ls
-1. When I used the `ls` command without any arguments, it showed me the contents of the directory that I was in which is not an error.
+1. When I used the `ls` command without any arguments, it showed me the directories and files in the directory that I was in which is not an error.

+      Working directory: /home
       ```
       [user@sahara ~]$ ls
       **lecture1**
       ```
+      Working directory: /home/lecture1
+      ```
+      [user@sahara ~/lecture1]$ ls
+      Hello.class  Hello.java  **messages**  README
+      ```
-2. When I used the `ls` command with a directory as the argument, it showed me the contents of the directory that I specified only if the directory was inside the directory I was in.
-If the directory was not, I needed to give it a proper relative path or it would give me an error.
+3. When I used the `ls` command with a directory as the argument, it showed me the directories and files in the directory that I specified only if the directory was inside the directory I was in.
+If the directory was not, I needed to give it a proper relative path or it would say that it cannot access the directory, error.

+      Working directory: /home
       ```
       [user@sahara ~]$ ls lecture1
       Hello.class  Hello.java  **messages**  README